I am a PhD student at Harvard University, advised by Prof. Todd Zickler.

 Some papers are highlighted.

-and leads to better generalization to different artistic styles.
+subject consistency and leads to better generalization across artistic styles.

 We present a bottom-up, patch-based diffusion model for monocular shape from shading that produces multimodal outputs,